balfieri/aws/README.md

 and combine the results in an application-specific way on this PC side.
 The user script can obviously also interrogate results[0,1,2,...].out.

+# Future Work

+* morph these scripts to support other cloud service providers (CSPs) - hide any AWS-isms in the process
+* possibly support containers (e.g., Docker)

 Bob Alfieri<br>
 Chapel Hill, NC